-- A. Relationships between individual objects are called associations in UML.
-They are depicted by a solid line on a class diagram, or an object diagram. - B. Technically, the fact that an object of class A can be associated with an object of class B is called an association and the corresponding connection between a specific object of class A and a specific object of class B is called a link.
-That is, an association is conceptually a set of links. - C. In the simplest case, an association may simply be drawn as line.
-But often, the line has one or more adornments that provide further information about the association.
-[Note: for clarity, as we talk about each type of adornment we will omit others that might otherwise belong in the diagram ] - 1.
+- A. In the simplest case, an association may simply be drawn as line.
+But often, the line has one or more decorations or adornments that provide further information about the association.
+[Note: for clarity, as we talk about each type of decoration we will omit others that might otherwise belong in the diagram] - 1.
 Navigability (directionality): - a) Ordinarily, associations are conceived of as being bidirectional e.g. in the diagram showing the association between a Book and its Author(s), we probably intend for it to be possible to go from a Book object to its Author object(s), and likewise to go from an Author object to the Book(s) it is the author of. - b) Sometimes, though, an association is conceptually unidirectional e.g. if were to try to depict the relationship between a Server system and a Client system that uses it, we might draw it this way: